yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 <h2 id="current">Front end configuration now</h2>

-Front end development is a lot different today.
+Front-end development is a lot different today.
 Code itself if much easier to digest. `HTML`, `CSS`, and `JavaScript` APIs are more mature.
 Browser quirks are much less mission critical.

-Despite the greatly improved simplicity in the main front end APIs, the directory structure of a front end repository is much more complex.
+Despite the greatly improved simplicity in the main front end APIs, the directory structure of a front-end repository is much more complex.

 ```html